kecnry/distl/docs/api/Samples.__init__.md

 --------------
 * `samples` (np.array object): an array of samples.
-* `weights` (np.array object with length nsamples or None, optional, default=None): weights for each entry in `samples`
+* `weights` (np.array object with length nsamples or None, optional, default=None): weights for each entry in `samples`.
+NOTE: only supported with scipy 1.2+.
 * `bw_method` (string, float, or None, optional, default=None): passed
     directly to scipy.stats.gaussian_kde.
 Only used for methods that rely on the KDE.